 Hidden Dangers

 Electrical fires often start unseen, making them particularly hazardous.
-They can ignite behind walls, in attics, or within electrical panels, smouldering for hours before becoming detectable.
-By the time these fires are noticed, they may have already caused significant damage, making them difficult to control.
+They can ignite behind walls, attics, or inside electrical panels, smouldering for hours before becoming detectable.
+When these fires are noticed, they may have already caused significant damage, making them difficult to control.

 Signs of Potential Electrical Fire Risks